v-royavinash/MIFT-EOC/Wiki/DeploymentGuide.md

     1. Click **Add a client application**, under **Authorized client applications**.
 In the flyout that appears, enter the following values:
         * **Client ID**: `5e3ce6c0-2b1f-4285-8d4b-75ee78787346` (_Teams WebApp Client Id_)
-        > NOTE: This Id is different than the Client Id from step 1
+        > Note: This Id is different than the Client Id from step 1
         * **Authorized scopes**: Select the scope that ends with `access_as_user`.
 (There should only be 1 scope in this list.)

     1. Click **Add application** to commit your changes.